SpartnerNL/laravel-excel-docs/3.1/imports/validation.md

 :::

 :::tip Validating Across Multiple Rows
-Validation rules that check multiple rows (such as `distinct`) will only work when using `ToCollection` concern.
+Validation rules that check multiple rows (such as `distinct`) will work only when using `WithBatchInserts` or `ToCollection` concerns.
 :::